spree/spree/guides/content/developer/source/navigating.md

 There are some well developed Git clients for Windows now.
 If you are on a Windows box you might want to check out the [msysgit](http://code.google.com/p/msysgit/) project.

-### SVN

-There are no immediate plans to support SVN clients.
-Since most of the Rails community is using git, SVN support is not really a priority.

 ### Monitoring Changes in the Source